 There is nothing more annoying than finding old or incorrect information when searching for an answer.
 That’s why it’s important that the knowledge base contains up-to-date information.

-To ensure this, first make sure that all operators actively use the knowledge base (there’s a blog post with more detail on this here).
-In addition, you want the supporters to actively create new articles and change existing articles.
+To ensure this, first make sure that all operators actively use the knowledge base.
+In addition, you want the supporters to actively create new knowledge items and change existing articles.
 We also zoom in on the level per group of operators / practitioners so that we know which colleagues should receive extra attention.

 To find out whether the knowledge system is actively used, we perform a number of periodic measurements: